drgates93/fortean/README.md

 | `shallow = ["lib"]` | Comma separated list of directories to search for files and add to the depedency graph.|

 ### License
 This project is licensed under the MIT License.
 See `LICENSE` for more information.

----

-Let me know if you want the `README.md` file saved or customized for Doxygen or GitHub Pages!